 Akron Speed Tables

-The city of Akron and the Akron Metropolitan Area Transportation Study (AMATS) have developed a pilot program to reduce speeds on residential streets throughout Akron using temporary safety control measures called speed tables.
+The city of Akron and the Akron Metropolitan Area Transportation Study (AMATS) are expanding a program to reduce speeds on residential streets throughout Akron using temporary safety control measures called speed tables.
 Speed tables are raised areas placed across the roadway designed to physically limit the speed at which a vehicle can traverse it.
 Like a speed hump/bump, it extends across the roadway.
 Unlike a speed hump/ bump, a speed table has a long enough flat top to accommodate the entire wheelbase of most passenger cars.
 Speed tables have shown to be an effective tool to reduce vehicle speeds on low traffic corridors.
-Tables will be installed in two locations during the late summer of 2020 and removed in early November 2020.
-Public involvement and data collection will be performed before, during and after the pilot.
+Public involvement and data collection will be performed to study the program’s success.

 Two locations were identified for the pilot project: